ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

    instances.
 4. It should be possible for a schema to evolve.
 5. A source connector should be able to register a schema.
-6. A destination connector should be able to fetch a specific schema version.
+6. A destination connector should be able to fetch a specific schema.
+7. A destination connector needs a way to know that a schema changed.
-7. The Connector SDK should cache the schemas.
+8. The Connector SDK should cache the schemas.

    Reason: Standalone connectors and Conduit communicate via gRPC.
 To avoid the cost of repeatedly fetching the same schema many times (especially over gRPC), schemas should be cached by the SDK.

 ## Schema format